 - Here, we have inserted the list using its cell reference (B5:B15) in the source field.
 Click OK.

 - You will find the drop-down list.
-We have found the genre list at the drop-down box.
+We have found the genre list in the drop-down box.

 - Now, for the second answer, on that cell build a drop-down list inserting Yes and No at the Source field.